Raid on Manila: Zamboanga

 Cooke led his small squadron past Corregidor on 15 January and turned south.
 Four days later in a storm one of the gunboats broke its tow line and was never seen again, lost with its twelve crew.
 The frigates subsequently scouted Mindanao before reaching Zamboanga on 22 January.
-There Cooke raised Spanish colours in an attempt to deceive the authorities into supplying food and water to his squadron but Sybille grounded on a sandbank at the entrance to the port which raised the suspicions of a guard boat sent by the governor of Zamboanga, Raymundo Español.
-The captain of the Spanish boat asked the British ships the names of their captains, and on receiving no answer but a volley of rifle fire, he put the town on alert.
+There Cooke raised Spanish colours in an attempt to deceive the authorities into supplying food and water to his squadron but Sybille grounded on a sandbank at the entrance to the port, which raised the suspicions of a guard boat sent by the governor of Zamboanga, Raymundo Español.
+The captain of the Spanish boat asked the British ships the names of their captains, and on receiving no answer but a volley of small arms fire, he put the town on alert.
 With the defenders forewarned, Cooke abandoned his ruse and after refloating Sybille the following morning, ordered a bombardment of the fort protecting the harbour.
 This had little effect, though later the Spanish recovered at least 450 cannonballs from different calibres, and Malcolm then attempted an amphibious landing in order to storm the landward side of the fort.
 The boats came under heavy fire, one smashed by a cannonball, killing two and wounding four.
 Another boat grounded on a sandbar and became stuck; so with his force in disarray, as 250 villagers armed with lances ambushed and drove the British from the beach, Malcolm called off the operation.
 After exchanging shot for an hour both frigates cut their anchor cables and retreated out of range, with two dead and one wounded on Sybille and eight wounded on Fox, in addition to those lost in the boats.
 The defenders lost a single man killed and 4 wounded.

 With his frigates now requiring repairs, Cooke withdraw half a league from Zamboanga and spent three days refitting the masts and rigging of the ships.
 Then he sailed north, scuttling the two remaining gunboats as he did not believe they would survive the return journey to Canton.
 Four days later, on 27 January the squadron halted at a village named "Pullock" in the north of the Sultanate of Maguindanao to collect fresh water.
 On the beach a boat party from Sybille was set upon by Lumad tribesmen.
 Two were killed and nine others taken captive and dragged into the forest before rescuers could arrive.
 Cooke complained to Sultan Kibab Sahriyal at Kuta Wato and the captured sailors were eventually recovered, although not before Sybille and Fox had sailed for China to escort the merchant convoy back to India.